selimsahnoun/Real-Estate-Token-Exchange-Fullstack/avoiding_common_attacks.md

 - This contract does not intentionally store a balance of Ether and have no functions to manage storage of Ether.
 This by itself reduces exposure to attacks.
 - There is no transfer of administration, which reduces the attacks.
 - The token price and the link to the ERC20 is done upon migration, there is no change to that after.
-- The transfer of token is done with the concept of push over pull
+- The transfer of token is done with withdrawing first then crediting after to avoid attacks
 - The sale of token is a pending offer, only matched when someone propose a buy offer.
 It is not bought by the contract, and there is no function that manages a buying of tokens by the contract
 - The endSale is only allowed by the admin that can’t be changed after migration